-- Pump prime new interdisciplinary partnerships between research communities, policy makers and practitioners in developing countries and in the UK. - Provide opportunities for researchers drawn from a wide spectrum of disciplines and backgrounds, particularly those who may not previously have considered the applicability of their work to development issues, to forge new links and generate new research ideas and innovative approaches to addressing global challenges. - Establish sustainable partnerships between UK researchers and those in developing countries to serve as a foundation for sharing knowledge and skill transfer to allow them in the future to conduct excellent research with impact. - Strengthen research and training capacity and capability in developing countries across a range of different disciplines.
+- Pump prime new interdisciplinary partnerships between research communities, policy makers and practitioners in developing countries and in the UK - Provide opportunities for researchers drawn from a wide spectrum of disciplines, particularly those who may not previously have considered the applicability of their work to development issues, to forge new links and generate innovative approaches to addressing global challenges. - Establish sustainable partnerships between UK researchers and those in developing countries to serve as a foundation for sharing knowledge and skill transfer to allow them to conduct excellent research with impact. - Strengthen research and training capacity and capability in developing countries across a range of different disciplines.